 Dr. Rafikova has received her MD and Ph.D. in Physiology at Moscow State University, the leading University of Russia.
 Since 2000, she worked at well-recognized universities of USA (New York University, Department of Biochemistry (2000-06), Pittsburgh University, Center for Clinical Pharmacology (2006-08), Augusta University Vascular Biology Center (2008-15).
 During these years, she had received extensive training in the area of cardiovascular and pulmonary diseases.
-From 2015 Dr. Rafikova is an Assistant Professor at the Department of Medicine, University of Arizona and leading a multidisciplinary research group and study pulmonary and cardiovascular diseases.
+Dr. Rafikova joined the University of Arizona as an Assistant Professor at the Department of Medicine leading a multidisciplinary research group and study pulmonary and cardiovascular diseases.
 A combination of translational and gender-oriented research makes her lab one of only a very few such academic research labs in the USA.

 Dr. Rafikova’s research goal is to establish gender-specific therapeutic approaches in pulmonary arterial hypertension (PAH), a deadly disease with no effective therapy.